 The biggest challenge currently is the upgrading of the dry sanitation (buckets) to full waterborne sewerage.
-The department had funded Britstown to change their system this process is in the process.
-Business plans for funding have already been submitted but approval.
-The De Aar purification works had to be upgraded urgently and project approval has been obtained from MIG.
-The upgrading started during 2015/2016 and is completed.
+The department had funded Britstown to change their system and the business plan has been approved in March 2021.
+The consultant has been appointed and are in the process of compiling the tender document.